DownTheMatrix/100-days-of-code/log.md

 **Thoughts:** I plan to build a blog (landing page, navbar and menus), an interactive dictionary using Python and a responsive video gallery.

+### Day 9: 2018 January 31, Wednesday

+**Today's Progress**: I went through 3 courses on Codeacademy, and I completed them: 1.
+Learn Bootstrap, 2.
+Learn Command Line, 3.
+Learn Git.

+**Thoughts:** Learning Bootstrap surely speeds up everything when it comes to build a website.
+However, at this stage I still prefer to keep on building pages from a scratch.
+The more the practice, the better.
+I save the shortcuts for later.